dosipod/SrWiki/First-Time-Setup.md

 | INMP411 | 20 | 80  | Generic Analog
 | MAX4466 | 16 | 120 | Generic Analog

+There are some inexpensive "clap sensors" such as LM393, KY-038 or KY-037.
+These will not work with our firmware.

 ### Analog or I2S Digital?

 We recommend using an [I2S digital microphone](https://github.com/atuline/WLED/wiki/Digital-Microphone-Hookup) with ESP32 boards - like INMP441, ICS-43434, or PDM microphones.